demisto/content/Packs/TeamViewer/Integrations/TeamViewerEventCollector/README.md

 TeamViewer event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version xx of TeamViewer Event Collector
+This integration was integrated and tested with version 15.40 of TeamViewer Event Collector

 ## Configure TeamViewer Event Collector on Cortex XSOAR